HB-174

 2027-01-01

-The Chatbot Safety Act imposes safety and transparency obligations on operators of companion AI products — software applications using generative AI to sustain long-term, emotionally resonant one-on-one conversational relationships with users.
-Operators must provide clear AI identity notifications during interactions, develop and maintain crisis intervention protocols for detecting and responding to suicidal ideation, self-harm, or imminent violence, and are prohibited from deploying addictive reinforcement schedules, manipulative emotional distress messages triggered by disengagement, or material misrepresentations about the product's identity.
-Minors receive heightened protections: the adult opt-out exceptions for notifications and prohibited design features do not apply.
-Violations constitute unfair or deceptive trade practices enforceable by the attorney general and via private right of action under the Unfair Practices Act.
-The bill also creates a product liability standard for injuries caused by negligent or defective design, training, or architecture of companion AI products.
+The Chatbot Safety Act imposes safety, transparency, and design restrictions on operators of companion AI products — software applications using generative AI to sustain long-term, emotionally resonant conversational relationships with users.
+Operators are prohibited from deploying addictive reinforcement schedules, emotionally manipulative departure messages, and material misrepresentations about the product's identity or non-human status, unless an adult user specifically configures those features (minors may never enable them).
+Operators must provide AI identity notifications during interactions, with stricter unconditional requirements for minors, and must maintain crisis intervention protocols that detect expressions of suicidal ideation, self-harm, or imminent violence and refer users to crisis services.
+Violations constitute unfair or deceptive trade practices enforceable by the attorney general and through private action under the Unfair Practices Act.
+Section 230 immunity is expressly disclaimed, and a separate product defect liability standard is established for injuries caused by negligent or defective design, training, or architecture.

 Summary

-The Chatbot Safety Act imposes safety and transparency obligations on operators of companion AI products — software applications using generative AI to sustain long-term, emotionally resonant one-on-one conversational relationships with users.
-Operators must provide clear AI identity notifications during interactions, develop and maintain crisis intervention protocols for detecting and responding to suicidal ideation, self-harm, or imminent violence, and are prohibited from deploying addictive reinforcement schedules, manipulative emotional distress messages triggered by disengagement, or material misrepresentations about the product's identity.
-Minors receive heightened protections: the adult opt-out exceptions for notifications and prohibited design features do not apply.
-Violations constitute unfair or deceptive trade practices enforceable by the attorney general and via private right of action under the Unfair Practices Act.
-The bill also creates a product liability standard for injuries caused by negligent or defective design, training, or architecture of companion AI products.
+The Chatbot Safety Act imposes safety, transparency, and design restrictions on operators of companion AI products — software applications using generative AI to sustain long-term, emotionally resonant conversational relationships with users.
+Operators are prohibited from deploying addictive reinforcement schedules, emotionally manipulative departure messages, and material misrepresentations about the product's identity or non-human status, unless an adult user specifically configures those features (minors may never enable them).
+Operators must provide AI identity notifications during interactions, with stricter unconditional requirements for minors, and must maintain crisis intervention protocols that detect expressions of suicidal ideation, self-harm, or imminent violence and refer users to crisis services.
+Violations constitute unfair or deceptive trade practices enforceable by the attorney general and through private action under the Unfair Practices Act.
+Section 230 immunity is expressly disclaimed, and a separate product defect liability standard is established for injuries caused by negligent or defective design, training, or architecture.

 Enforcement & Penalties